Mike Towell had seizures, told not to box years prior to fatal bout

 “I thought he’d had a turn.
 He trained really hard and was on a strict diet.
 This seemed to happen after fights,” said Tracey.

-“It didn’t seem to be something I recognised.
+“It didn’t seem to be something I recognized.
 That’s why I wasn’t sure or if he was going out hard partying after fights.

 “He trained very hard but after his big fights., he would go out with all his friends.